HOME

 International English keyboard (QWERTY)

 Note that this system maintains the "qwerty" layout.
-However, each modifier key ` ~ ^ ' " must be followed by the space bar to use just that key.
+However, the modifier keys ` ~ ^ ' " must sometimes be followed by pressing the space bar when they are actually intended.
 The system accepts common words, such as it's, without the space bar.

 alt+shift rotates through several language keyboards.
 Checking the Enable Indicator On Taskbar puts the default language on the taskbar.
 Or click the taskbar language icon to switch to another language.
 In Win XP, click the Preferences section for these steps.